Hellorin/pnC/README.md

 - **tests**: folders with cmocka tests

 ## How to tests the library
-This library has been tested using the [cmocka unit testint library](https://cmocka.org/).
+This library has been tested using the [cmocka unit testing library](https://cmocka.org/).
 Therefore, the latter must be installed.

 Once, it is installed, one must only called the following line:
 > make test